jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

-`Written by James Plummer with Obsidian.md + backed up to GitHub via Git plug-in.`
+/`Written by James Plummer with Obsidian.md + backed up to GitHub via Git plug-in.`

 ## Table of contents